Green Federated Learning

 Perplexity measures the degree of uncertainty of a language model when it generates a new token averaged over sequence lengths.
-Formally, perplexity is defined as the normalized inverse probability of sequences.
+(Tokens are the basic units of text and can be characters, words, subwords, or other segments of text) Formally, perplexity is defined as the normalized inverse probability of sequences.

-In our experiments, the available client pool is in the order of tens of millions of end-user devices.
-Roughly 2 million devices (Android smartphones) are selected to participate in each experiment.
+\paragraph{Number of devices.} The total pool of clients that can potentially participate in FL training can reach tens of millions.
+In each round, some devices (e.g., 1000) are selected to participate in the training (i.e., the {\em concurrency} parameter).
+One FL experiment can have hundreds or thousands of rounds, hence involving hundred thousands or millions of unique clients in a language modeling FL task running for a few days.

 Instead of using the users' data for mobile keyboard predictions, which could raise privacy concerns, we use publicly available, representative data downloaded to the user devices before training.
 We used \verb|pushift.io|’s Reddit FL benchmark dataset \cite{reddit_ds} in all experiments\footnote{Meta was not involved in the collection of data from Reddit.}.
 This dataset is publicly available, previously collected, and currently hosted by \verb|pushift.io|, consisting of user comments on \verb|reddit.com|.
 Thus this dataset has a natural non-IID partitioning and is representative of a real-world data distribution for mobile keyboard predictions.
 It also exhibits the archetypal power-law phenomenon of the number of comments per user.
 The dataset comprises millions of users, with an average of 34 samples per user.
 Each device participating in the FL is randomly assigned an anonymized user id from the \verb|pushift.io|’s Reddit dataset to use as their training data.